benjamin-asdf/bobscheme/Readme.md

 # Foo Accumulator

+Shwing lexical binding and a clojure-like reference type.

 This Bobscheme code defines a function called `make-adder`.
 This function returns a function object, that accumulates the sum of all the args it was called with.
 Paul Graham was describing this function as a small example code snippet to get a feel for the power of a language ([2002](http://www.paulgraham.com/icad.html)).